Hooked Daisy Chains and Teasers

 - The faster you go above say 3 knots the more drag there is preventing the lure from diving to its specified depth,

-- The thicker and larger the replacement hook the more drag there is preventing the lure from diving to its specified depth and the more restricted the lures action is.
+- The thicker and larger the replacement hook the more drag there is preventing the lure from diving to its specified depth and the more restricted the lure's action is.

 Fig 21: Bibbed lures can be used in groups, not quite a Daisy Chain as they are all run from a central point, more like forming a 'pod' of bait.

 Fig 22: Here we have a deep diving lure used to pull a shallow diver down.
 You can use several deep divers to get the lures down even deeper.
-All lures should be pulled from a central point and all should be on separate leaders pulled off the same point, in this case a snap swivel.
+All lures should be pulled from a central point and all should be on separate leaders pulled off the same point, in this case, a snap swivel.

 - There should only be a single lure with a hook on it, either the shallowest diver on a longer leader than the others, or the deepest diving lure on the longest leader.
-To be manageable leaders should be under 6 foot long.
+To be manageable leaders should be under 6 feet long.

 - The thinner the line and leader the deeper the lures will go.
-Depths multiply, ie two deep diving lures on relatively thin line will dive almost twice as deep as a single deep diver at the same speed.
-This opens up the possibilities of fishing depths that have not seen lures in many areas.
+Depths multiply, ie two deep diving lures on a relatively thin line will dive almost twice as deep as a single deep diver at the same speed.
+This opens up the possibility of fishing depths that have not seen lures in many areas.

-Branched Daisy Chains: One of the many variations in daisy chains uses branches of the leader coming off the main leader to which the items such as skirts, lures, squids etc are connected to.
+Branched Daisy Chains: One of the many variations in daisy chains uses branches of the leader coming off the main leader to which the items such as skirts, lures, squids etc are connected.
 Though these are effective they do often tangle with each other and are a major problem if they get tangled with other lines.